 Some of the larger health insurance companies promote consultants as ‘preferred’, ‘authorised’ or ‘recommended’ consultant partners.
 Some people mistakenly believe this relates to a quality rating.

-The General Medical Council and the College of Surgeons are the only authorities who regulate our professional practice.
-Insurance companies preferentially recommend consultants on the basis of commercial agreements: generally a contract to charge a slightly lower set fee in return to being recommended for referrals.
+The General Medical Council and the College of Surgeons are the only authorities who regulate and monitor professional practice standards.
+Insurance companies recommend consultants on the basis of commercial pricing agreements, not on quality.

 The choice of which consultant you see is an important decision.
+Price is only one factor and rarely the most important.
 People commonly seek a personal recommendation from family, friends or their GP.
-Insurance companies will usually only mention the name of consultants with whom they have signed fee-agreement contracts.
+Insurance companies will usually only mention the name of consultants with whom they have signed fee-agreement contracts and at times evenly actively discourage you from seeing non-fee assured consultants.

-We do not enter into these contracts and have a transparent fee structure for our services.
-In some cases there may be a small excess to pay which isn’t covered by your insurance company, as for many other types of insurance claim.
+Some of us have fee-assured arrangements with companies.
+Others set standard fee for all consultations.
+Either way we strive to offer a transparent fee structure for our services.
+There may be a small excess to pay which isn’t covered by your insurance company, as for many other types of insurance claim.
 You can establish this in advance by asking what your insurance company will reimburse and comparing it against our fee structure.
-We believe our relationship is directly with our patients and should be supported, not driven by insurance companies.
+We believe our primary relationship is with our patients, and that insurance companies should support rather than dictate your choice of consultant.